jbrt/aws-eks/README.md

 ## Cleanup

 **Before launching the destroy step, you have to delete your services.**

 If you don't delete your services, you still have ELB (and SG) spawned in your VPC and it's will stuck your destroy process.

 ```bash
 $ terraform destroy
 ```

+## TODO

+Since it's possible to create private endpoints for EKS Cluster, this template will be changed soon

 ## License